Are Barcelona the best soccer team ever?

 Are Barça the best team of all time?
 There’s no way to settle the question objectively, and in the end it doesn’t much matter.
 What matters is the joy of watching them play.
 I was too young to appreciate Brazil’s 1970 squad and Cruyff’s Ajax team, and television coverage then was too limited in any case.
 What good fortune to live at a moment when it’s been possible to see a team as glorious as this Barcelona side work its magic on a regular basis.

-19 Responses to “Are Barcelona the best soccer team ever?”
+25 thoughts on “Are Barcelona the best soccer team ever?

 1. Lane, can I ask what software was used to create the dotplot?
 It looks better than my own attempts in R.